dalibo/emaj/docs/en/extractionFunctions.rst

    sed 's/\\\\/\\/g' <file.name> | psql ...

-As the function can generate a large or even very large file (depending on the log volume), it is the user's responsibility to provide a sufficient disk space.
+As the function can generate a large, or even very large, file (depending on the log volume), it is the user's responsibility to provide a sufficient disk space.

 It is also the user's responsibility to deactivate application triggers, if any exist, before executing the generated script.